-The feast to end all feasts, Thanksgiving dinner, is just around the corner.
-Tomorrow evening, Americans from all walks of life will be in cozy food comas, lounging contentedly with full stomachs.
+The feast to end all feasts, Thanksgiving dinner is here at last.
+Over the next few days, millions of Americans from all walks of life will be in cozy food comas, lounging contentedly with full stomachs.
 But what about their dogs?
 Many well-meaning owners may be tempted to share the bounty with their canine companions, but it is important to remember that many common ingredients in human food can cause gastrointestinal distress or outright toxicity in dogs.

 To help you avoid a pet-related crisis this holiday, here’s a list of the dangerous food items that may show up in your Thanksgiving spread.

 Turkey, turkey skin, turkey fat, and bones

 Feeding raw or undercooked poultry to your pup is risky for the same reason it is risky to you – the possibility of pathogenic salmonella bacteria.
 In addition, the high-fat turkey skin can lead to pancreatitis (inflammation of the pancreas) or, in smaller amounts, nausea, and vomiting.

 Veterinarians warn against giving dogs cooked or raw poultry bones because they can break into sharp splinters and/or become lodged in the digestive tract.
 Such an occurrence could require surgical intervention and could be fatal.

 And though it may seem like a nice treat to give your dog the leftover turkey fat that accumulates in the oven dish, these lipid-rich tissues – cooked or uncooked – put them at risk of pancreatitis.